 Kellie Richmond is the proud parent of a brain tumor survivor, and currently works as a Distribution Outage Coordinator at Pacific Gas and Electric Company.
 Kellie is the Vice President of the Centennial High School Association of Parents, CHAPS, a parent sponsored organization committed to raising money and funding Students academic endeavors.

 Kellie is also an active member of the Women's Network Employee Resource Association at Pacific Gas and Electric.
 The Women’s Network is dedicated to increasing communication among employees, company leaders, and community organizations.
 The group sponsors programs benefitting the community at large and provides a forum for discussing workplace issues.

-Kellie is very grateful and passionate about raising awareness for Foundation ThinkAgain.
+Kellie is very grateful and passionate about raising awareness for ThinkAgain.
 She is committed to helping this organization grow nationally so they can serve every child referred to them for treatment-related rehabilitation needs.

 Kellie lives in Bakersfield with her husband Mike and their two children, Derrick and Jenna.